-5. Describe how the state's minimum number of students meets the requirements in 34 C.F.R. § 200.17(a)(1)-(2);
+v.
+Describe how the state's minimum number of students meets the requirements in 34 C.F.R. § 200.17(a)(1)-(2);

-Illinois is following the process recommended in Best Practices for Determining Subgroup Size in Accountability Systems While Protecting Personally Identifiable Student Information97, a congressionally mandated report compiled by the National Center for Education Statistics.
-Illinois convened multiple teams98 "with sufficient statistical and data expertise to lead the effort to establish a minimum n-size."
+Illinois is following the process recommended in Best Practices for Determining Subgroup Size in Accountability Systems While Protecting Personally Identifiable Student Information102, a congressionally mandated report compiled by the National Center for Education Statistics.
+Illinois convened multiple teams103 "with sufficient statistical and data expertise to lead the effort to establish a minimum n-size."
 Next, as sufficient baseline data is available for all indicators, Illinois with the assistance of TAC will begin to verify that the resulting estimates will be statistically valid and reliable.

-6. Describe how other components of the statewide accountability system, such as the state's uniform procedure for averaging data under 34 C.F.R. § 200.20(a), interact with the minimum number of students to affect the statistical
+vi.
+Describe how other components of the statewide accountability system, such as the state's uniform procedure for averaging data under 34 C.F.R. § 200.20(a), interact with the minimum number of students to affect the statistical reliability and soundness of accountability data and to ensure the maximum inclusion of all students and each subgroup of students under 34 C.F.R. § 200.16(a)(2);